LangsterGA/test/README.md

 - ***Outbreak***: The name of the outbreak you want to extract data for.
 Within the toolbox dialog, a drop-down list will populate with outbreaks you have been given access to by the outbreak administrator.

 ## Step 1: Download the Go.Data ArcGIS Pro toolbox from [here](https://github.com/LangsterGA/test)
+## Step 2:  Open ArcGIS Pro and add the toolbox to your project.
+To do this, go to the “View” tab on the ribbon and click on the “Catalog Pane” icon.
+In your catalog pane, right-click on the “Toolboxes” item, select “Add Toolbox”, and then navigate to the folder where you downloaded the toolbox to add it (shown below).

 If you would like more information or if you have feedback, please email godata@who.int and add "GIS:" at the beginning of the subject line.
 If you are experiencing a bug or have a feature request, please submit an issue [here](add link to where Pro issues can be submitted if we want to do this)